-It’s an absolute delight of an interactive novel.
-You play as a human character who suffered mental problems (and still does a bit) and needed to isolate from everything as well as everyone in their life for a while.
-They had an old friend, the whale Waldo, who wrote them letters from his travels all over the world.
-But some day those letters stopped.
-So you try to find him and visit his former travel points.
+Sometimes I find a game, which surprises and even touches me deeply.
+When I first saw “Whale’s Waldo” as a submission for the NaNoRenO 2018 jam, I expected to play a silly visual novel filled with many fish-related puns.
+I was very, very wrong, as it is an absolute delight.
+You play as a human character who suffered from mental health problems and still does a bit, and had to to isolate from everything as well as everyone in their life for a while.
+They also had an old friend, the whale Waldo, who wrote them letters from his travels all over the world.
+But some day those letters stopped coming.
+So you try to find him by visiting all the places he traveled to.

 On your journey, which involves Bodø in Norway, Anilao in the Philippines as well as San Francisco and Colorado Springs in the United States, you will meet four different types of characters.
 A sea urchin with an unfollowed dream, an octopus with a hidden passion, a sea slug who tries to find his place in the world and a shark with an unsettling appetite.
 Maybe they can help you to find your old friend, maybe not.
-But in the end, you might find some experiences and memories you never dreamt of.
+But in the end, you might find some experiences and memories you never dreamt of in “Whale’s Waldo”.

-I really loved “Whale’s Waldo”.
-It still has some kind of humour in it without just exploiting its narrative premise in a cheap way.
+I really loved this experience, ast still has some kind of humor in it without just exploiting its narrative premise in a cheap way.
 It has some deep moments in itself, which are absolutely fascinating.
-“Whale’s Waldo” was a complete surprise to me and I hope some of you might follow my lead and give it a shot.
-It’s absolutely worth it. >>PLAY
+“Whale’s Waldo” was a complete surprise to me and I hope some of you might follow my lead and give it a shot, too, as it is absolutely worth it. >>PLAY